amousset/rudder/README.md

 ### Do I need to reinstall anything if upgrading from Rudder Core to a subscription?

-The full Rudder solution is a direct superset of Rudder Core, so you don't have to reinstall anything and your server and agents are compatible with the additional features which come as plugins.
+The full Rudder solution is a direct super-set of Rudder Core, so you don't have to reinstall anything and your server and agents are compatible with the additional features which come as plugins.